Star TV (Turkey)

-Star TV is a Turkish free-to-air nationwide TV channel.
+Star TV is a Turkish free-to-air national TV channel.
 It has been owned by Ferit Şahenk's Doğuş Media Group since 2011.

 History

 Founded by Cem Uzan and Ahmet Özal on 1 March 1989 as Magic Box Incorporated, Star TV is Turkey's first private TV channel.
 At the time, Turkey had a strict television monopoly law which established TRT as the sole provider of terrestrial television.
 The company was registered in Liechtenstein, with a capital of 500,000 Swiss francs.
 To circumvent these problems, Magic Box began negotiations in West Germany on 3 August 1989.
 The company rented with Eutelsat to deliver its signals on 7 February 1990 and signed an agreement with German commercial channel Sat.1 to use its studios and infrastructure to operate.
 It then started its test broadcasting on 7 May 1990, from 6pm to 11pm, later expanding its airtime from 1pm to 1am on 11 May; becoming regular on 1 October.
 For a brief time in the early 1990s, it was called Star Magic Box because the name Star 1 was copyrighted by another media corporation.

 Star 1 tried forging partnerships with TRT in order to enable the state broadcaster to liberalize its political viewpoints.
 Star 1's success on the quick-fast was due to the views public opinion had of the state broadcaster at the time, with 60% favoring Star 1 over 40% favoring TRT's network of channels.
 Moreover, some former TRT staff members moved to Magic Box Star 1.

 Star TV aired many world-known series for the first time in Turkey.
 Among them were The A-Team, Magnum, P.I.
 Simon & Simon, MacGyver, Days of Our Lives, M*A*S*H, Lassie, Murphy Brown, Perfect Strangers, Dragnet, Charles in Charge, The Jeffersons, Twin Peaks, Married... with Children, The Bold and the Beautiful, General Hospital, All My Children, Santa Barbara, Another World, Dallas, 21 Jump Street, Miami Vice, The Equalizer, Star Trek: The Next Generation, Wiseguy, Leave It to Beaver, Hunter, Who's the Boss?, Gimme a Break!, Murder, She Wrote, Mission: Impossible, Time Trax, Out of This World and Airwolf.
 The biggest event in its test phase was the acquisition of the broadcast rights of the Turkish league, with the special Turkish Cup match between Galatasaray and Fenerbahçe on 4 August.
 This infuriated TRT, which up until then, was against the establishment of a private television channel.
 The state broadcaster appealed to close the channel, allegedly because it violated its broadcasting monopoly.
 Magic Box initiated a full-page campaign in newspapers, saying that its Magic Box Star 1 channel had "nothing to do with transmitters and relayers", and that its broadcast was done entirely on satellite.
 To combat the five TRT channels, on 6 October 1990, the channel made counter-programming with foreign series and music videos.